benb0jangles/pythonecg/README.md

 ## Overview

-PythonECG is a simple desktop application that allows you to visualize ECG-like signals captured from your computer's audio input.
+PythonECG is a simple desktop application that allows you to visualize ECG machine signals captured from your computer's audio input.
 It's designed to be minimalist and focuses solely on real-time visualization.

 This tool can be used for:
 - Educational demonstrations of signal processing